 In A Realm Reborn, players mostly try to stop the rise of creatures called Primals, dangerous godlike entities summoned into the world.
 Joining up with the brave Scions of the Seventh Dawn, the player thwarts the Primals and learns that a shadowy group called the Ascians is causing everything.
 The evil Garlean Empire, led by General Gaius van Baelsar, revives an ancient super weapon called Ultima Weapon, which the player defeats.
 The rest of the story deals with beating up some Acians, and ends with the player blamed for a major political assassination.

 In “Heavensward,” players flee to the snowy nation of Ishgard and get embroiled in the scheming of various noble houses and the theocratic clergy.
 The Warrior of Light contends with the dangerous Archbishop Thordan, who wishes to become a powerful god-king.
 Thordan is defeated.
 Following this, a centuries long war between Ishgard and magical dragons concludes when the dragon lord Nidhogg is defeated in a super-sad but awesome boss fight that ends the conflict.
-A new threat arises when a fallen hero called the “Warrior of Darkness” arrives from a parallel world called the First but he is defeated and willingly return to his home world, which was flooded by magical light after the Warrior of Darkness and his allies previously thwarted the forces of evil there.
+A new threat arises when a fallen hero called the “Warrior of Darkness” arrives from a parallel world called the First but he is defeated and willingly returns to his home world, which was flooded by magical light after the Warrior of Darkness and his allies previously thwarted the forces of evil there.
+(This seems random but it actually super important.)
 Meanwhile, a radical terrorist called ‘The Griffin” incites war between the Garlean Empire and the occupied nation of Ala Mhigo.

 The war kicks off in “Stormblood.”
 The player clashes with the empire and face a stunning defeat against the emperor’s son Zenos yae Galvus.
 Scattered, they slowly build a coalition of rebels and resistance fighters who unite to drive the empire out of Ala Mhigo.
 We learn that the empire was founded by Ascians for the purpose of causing a world-shaking calamity.
 The war continues while the empire works to build a dangerous chemical weapon, and one by one, the Scions start to fall into comas as their souls are pulled to another world.
 The empire and the good guys face off in a huge battle, with each side ultimately falling back.
 The Warrior of Light nearly falls into a coma, and it’s clear that something else is threatening the world.